Pla Ra – Thailand’s fermented fish condiment

 How to produce Pla Ra in Isan province

-In order not to confuse the different types of Pla Ra, we will only describe typical Pla Ra production in the Isan area.
+To avoid confusing the different types of Pla Ra, we will only describe typical Pla Ra production in the Isan area.

 Further processing and fermentation